 - The MSGin5G gateway records the mapping between the identity in MSGin5G service and the identity in non-3GPP message service for both UE A and UE B.

-- f message is originated by authorized UE A, the MSGin5G service forwards the message to UE B in the MSGin5G service, and the MSGin5G gateway forwards the message to UE B. UE B or MSGin5G service may send the delivery status to UE A.
+- If message is originated by authorized UE A, the MSGin5G service forwards the message to UE B in the MSGin5G service, and the MSGin5G gateway forwards the message to UE B. UE B or MSGin5G service may send the delivery status to UE A.

 - If message is originated by authorized UE B, non-3GPP message server forwards the message to MSGin5G gateway.
 MSGin5G service identifies the identity of UE A and forward the MSGin5G message to UE A. UE A or MSGin5G service may send the delivery status to UE B.